-Dr. Stringer reported that there is a dangerous element present in that influential people (Negro) are now willing to six down with the whites and have voluntary segregation.
+Dr. Stringer reported that there is a dangerous element present in that influential people (Negro) are now willing to sid down with the whites and have voluntary segregation.
 MARCP, however, will do everything possible to prevent such conferences.
-The Attorney General of the State has announced that he will not file a prior (arguments before the U. S. Supreme Court in October).
+The Attorney General of the State has announced that he will not file a priof (arguments before the U. J. Supreme yourt in October).

 There has been no violence since the decision was handed down.
-A special meeting of the Legislative Advisory Board has been called for the purpose of finding ways and means of circumventing the Supreme Court's decision.
-Br.
-Stringer further remarked that no county or school district will accept the Supreme Court decision without a Tight.
-To this end, Br.
-Stringer stated that in at least five communities NAACP will be able to secure plaintiffs for suits whenever necessary.
-At the present time RAACP has one plaintiff for the law school in Mississippi.
-Br.
-Stringer concluded by Stating that "those of us in Mississippi are especially concerned that the decision of the Court will be carried out and regardless whether Regroes or writes want to maintain segregation, we are going to see that the decision of the Supreme Court will be honored.
-We do need a full-time man on the rield for this job."
+A special meeting of the begislative advisory board has been called for the purpose of finding ways and means of circumventing the Supreme Gourt's decision.
+For Stringer further remarked that no county or school district will accept the supreme court decision without a fight.
+To this end, br.
+Stringer stated that in at least five communities NAACP will be able to secure plaintiffs for suits thenever necessary.
+At the present time HARCP has one plaintiff for the law school in Mississippi.
+Dr. Stringer concluded by stating that "those of us in Mississippi are especially concerned that the decision of the Court will be carried out and regardless whether Negroes or writes want to maintain segregation, we are going to see that the decision of the Supreme Court will be honored.
+We do need a full-time man on the field for this job."

-affidout I: Er.
-Carl ..
+afficient: Er.
+Carl -.
 Johnson

-The public education atmosphere in Missouri is very, very good.
-With specific reference to the Supreme Court decision, the public opinion in Missouri is good.
-Favorable comments came from all metropolitum newspapers.
+The public education atmosphere in Eissouri is very, very good.
+Sith specific reference to the Supreme Court decision, the public opinion in Missouri is good.
+Favorable comments came from all metropolitan newspapers.
 The Governor of the State of Missouri promptly stated that Missouri would obey and follow the law of the Supreme Court.
-The Commissioner of rublic Education indicated identically the same compliance.
-The Attorney General announced that Missouri will follow the law as announced and conscrued by the Supreme Court of the United States.
-The Mannous City Board of Education met on Thursday, May 20, and unanimously adopted a resolution to the effect that the School Board will immediately go forward and plan for total integration without anaiting a decree (decree resulting from the October arguments).
+The Goumissioner of rublic Education indicated identically the same compliance.
+The Attorney General announced that Assouri will follow the Law as announced and conscrued by the Supreme Court of the United States.
+The Attorney General announced that Missouri will follow the Law as announced and conscrued by the Supreme Court of the United States.
+The Annous City Board of Education met on Thursday, May 20, and unanimously adopted a resolution to the effect that the School Board will instituted the Suprement of Construction without ausiting a decree (decree resulting from the October arguments).
 The Board also instructed the Superintendent of Construction to immediately go into a plan to determine whether present locations of proposed buildings would be in keeping with the intended and spirit of the Supreme Court's decision.
 The Board further instructed the Vice President of Personnel to go into the question of hiring and employment of teachers.

 In other areas of Missouri, there may be little trouble here and there in trying to implement the decision of the Supreme Court.
 Some suits may or may not be necessary to implement the decision.
-Mr. Johnson, however, believed there is not going to be a serious right to get full compliance with the Court's mandate.
+Mr. Johnson, however, believed there is not going to be a serious fight to get full compliance with the Court's manuate.

-Attorney David Grant, also reporting on the missouri situation, commented that the situation in the major cities is very healthy, although he could not say whether or not a suit needs to be filed in likeston; that he did not anticipate any trouble in Jefferson City.
-The bovernor of issouri has amounced publicly that he will not attend the conference of Josephore Governors. of Southern Governors.
+Attorney David Grant, also reporting on the missouri situation, commented that the situation in the major citics is very healthy, although he could not say whether or not a suit needs to be filed in Sikeston; that he did not anticipate any trouble in Jefferson City.
+The tovernor of missouri has amounced publicly that he will not attend the conference of boothers. of Southern Governors.

-MARYLAND: (Reported by Ar.
+HARYLAND: (Reported by Ar.
 Marshall)